crose72/OperationSquirrel/Docs/02-Connecting-WSL-and-Jetson-Nano-to-SITL.md

 1. Connect Jetson Nano UART ports to FTDI device (3v3 logic)
 2. Connect FTDI device to laptop
 3. Set up USBIPD <https://learn.microsoft.com/en-us/windows/wsl/connect-usb> (first time only)
+4. Open WSL2 instance
-4. Check what devices are visible using windows powershell (see what bus ID the FTDI device is)
+5. Check what devices are visible using windows powershell (see what bus ID the FTDI device is)

 - `usbipd wsl list`

-5. Open WSL2 instance
+6. bind the FTDI device to WSL2 using windows powershell

+- `usbipd bind --busid 2-1`

-6. Attach the FTDI device to WSL2 using windows powershell
+7. Attach the FTDI device to WSL2 using windows powershell

-- `usbipd wsl attach --busid 2-1` (or whatever the bus id matches your device)
+- `usbipd attach --wsl Ubuntu-22.04 --busid 2-1` (or whatever the bus id matches your device)

-7. Change owner of device
+8. Change owner of device

 - `sudo chown root:dialout /dev/ttyUSB0`

-8. Check that device is added to dialout
+9. Check that device is added to dialout

 - `ls -l /dev/ttyUSB0`

-9. Give read+write access to the device
+10. Give read+write access to the device

 - `sudo chmod g+rw /dev/ttyUSB0`

-10. Go to ArduCopter directory
+11. Go to ArduCopter directory

 - `cd ardupilot/ArduCopter`

-11. Start the SITL and access the uart port that the Jetson Nano is connected to
+12. Start the SITL and access the uart port that the Jetson Nano is connected to

 - `sim_vehicle.py --console --map -A --serial1=uart:/dev/ttyUSB0:115200`

-12. Go to OperationSquirrel/SquirrelDefender
+13. Go to OperationSquirrel/SquirrelDefender

 - `cd OperationSquirrel/SquirrelDefender`

-13. Compile the code
+14. Compile the code
     - `make`
-14. Execute the program on the Jetson Nano
+15. Execute the program on the Jetson Nano
     - `sudo ./main`
-15. The drone should ARM, send back messages, and takeoff
+16. The drone should ARM, send back messages, and takeoff

 #### If WSL2 does not recognize your device it may be due to an update in WSL2.
 In which case you should follow the solution here <https://github.com/dorssel/usbipd-win/issues/948>